Accreditation is a formal, third party means of assessing the technical competence and integrity of a Certification Body.

 QMS operates two clearly divided departments as part of its operations: a consultancy department and an independent Certification and Auditing department.
 All relevant activities of QMS operate to the ISO 17021 : 2015 standard which is verified by Accreditation Services for Certification Bodies (ASCB) through whom QMS is accredited.

 To verify the accreditation of QMS, please view our certificate of accreditation.

-ASCB is a UK Accreditation Body which is respected for its integrity and impartiality throughout the World.
+ASCB is an Accreditation Body founded in the UK which is respected for its integrity and impartiality throughout the World.

 ASCB provides a high level of assurance to organisations that they are successfully assessed against the requirements of the Standards to which they are accredited.